ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: ET channels and noise diagonalization

 with

-We use these channels in this work, as they diagonalize the noise matrix, and this simplifies considerably the computation of the SNR that we perform below.
+We use these channels in this work, as they diagonalize the noise matrix, and this simplifies the computation of the SNR that we perform below.
+As alerady remarked, and as we explicitly verify in Section \ref{subsec:lm-ET}, the $A-$ and $E-$channels behave as $90^\circ$ interferometers in the small frequency regime (which, as we show below, is the relevant one for the correlators that we are computing).
 From the literature, we are aware of a computation of the ET sensitivity under the assumption that ET is a single $90^\circ$ interferometer \cite{Hild:2010id}.
-In Appendix \ref{app:ET-D} we discuss how we use this result to estimate the auto-correlation noise $N_d$.
-We are not aware of a computation of the cross-correlation noise $N_o$.
-Therefore we use eq. (\ref{noise-AET}) for the noise, estimating $N_d$ as discussed in Appendix \ref{app:ET-D}, and disregarding $N_o$.
-For LISA, these two terms can be found in \cite{Smith:2019wny}, where they are denoted as $N_1$ and $N_2$, respectively.
-Plotting the two terms as a function of frequency, one finds that the ratio between the cross-correlation and the auto-correlation ranges from $-1/2$ and $+1/2$.
-It is reasonable to expect that the cross-correlation term cannot be greater than the auto-correlation term also for ET.
-Therefore, proceeding as we have just explained should provide a sensible estimate for the actual noise in the three channels.
+Therefore, we use the sensitivity curve of \cite{Hild:2010id} for $N_A \left( f \right) = N_E \left( f \right)$ (see Appendix \ref{app:ET-D} for details).
+Moreover, in the small frequency regime the $T-$channel vanishes, so we disregard it in our computations.